-Application of the principle of Good Administration in Msunduzi capability and capacity, is required to provide clear and unambiguous guidance to all spheres and entities of government as well as the private sector and communities.
+Application of the principle of Good Administration in Msunduzi

+All spheres of government must ensure an integrated approach to land development and all departments must provide their sector inputs and must comply when preparing or amending SDFs.
+The Msunduzi theory of change to Reclaim the City and Take the City Forward, that is increased institutional capability and capacity, is required to provide clear and unambiguous guidance to all spheres and entities of government as well as the private sector and communities.
 It is a precondition for restructuring and transformation of the city, without which all the other SPLUMA principles will be unlikely to materialise.
 Spatial restructuring and transformation require sustained guidance and action in the longer term, relentlessly staying on course in the face of political and economic uncertainty.